NickCody/cpress/README.md

 include $(CPRESS_DIR)cpress.mak
 ```

 You need to create a header.md which has some directives such as author, title, etc. Set the location of this via `HEADER_FILE`.
 There is a sample file you can use as a template.
-You also need to define the relative path to the cpress.mak install from your Makfile via  `CPRESS_DIR `
+You also need to define the relative path to the cpress.mak install from your Makfile via  `CPRESS_DIR `.

+Then you can just run make and test.html will get generated.
+You can generate a pdf by running `make test.pdf` and you can create e-pub by running `make test.epub`.

+Please send me feed back and questions to nick at primordia dot com.